ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 1. From the Virtual private endpoint gateways for VPC page, highlight the row of the gateway in the table, then click **Unbind IP** from the overflow menu ![overflow menu](images/overflow.png).
 Alternatively, you can unbind a reserved IP from an endpoint gateway's details page.
 1. Click **Unbind IP** to confirm that you want to unbind this IP from the specified subnet.

-## Binding and unbinding a reserved IP address by using the CLI
+## Binding and unbinding a reserved IP address from the CLI
 {: #vpe-binding-unbinding-endpoint-gateway-cli}
 {: cli}